tommyvn/jin2cli/README.md

 data + template already == test
 ```
 Anonymous pipes mean data for templates and json can come from anywhere, including json APIs like Docker.
-This command uses an nginx template on github and example output from the /v1.12/containers/json docker API endpoint to generate an nginx config file which will route traffic to containers based on their names.
+This example command uses an nginx template on github and example output from the /v1.12/containers/json docker API endpoint parsed thru a Python one-liner to generate an nginx config file which will route traffic to containers based on their names.
 It will reload nginx but only if the nginx config file changed.